Choreographies of Precariousness. Climate Change and Bodily Experience

 First Supervisor: Prof. Dr. Christina Thurner (Universität Bern)

-Second Supervisor: Dr. Joanne Clavel (Université Paris 8)
+Second Supervisor: Dr. Joanne Clavel (Centre National de la Recherche & Université Paris 8)

 Third Supervisor: Prof. Dr. Karen Barbour (University of Waikato)